Dresden Flughafen station

-Dresden Flughafen (Bahnhof Dresden Flughafen) is an underground railway station at the Airport serving the city of Dresden in Saxony, Germany.
+Dresden Flughafen (Bahnhof Dresden Flughafen) is an underground railway station at the airport serving the city of Dresden in Saxony, Germany.
 The station, along with the 1.15 km long extension of the Klotzsche–Grenzstraße railway to Dresden Airport opened on 25 March 2001.
 The station was the first and, until the opening of the Leipzig City Tunnel, the only underground station in Saxony.
-In addition, it was the first station in Saxony and the eighth in Germany at an airport.
+It is also the first station in Saxony and the eighth in Germany at an airport.

 Description

 Due to the increase in passenger numbers after the reunification of Germany, a project for the construction of an airport terminal was established.
 This would include an underground station.

 €220 million was invested in the airport terminal, including the station.
-The state of Saxony financed the rail connection of the airport with almost €50 million.
+The state of Saxony financed the rail connection of the airport to the tune of almost €50 million.